 We often forget that we are the recipients of a love from God, that we don’t deserve.
 If we hold to that mindset when it comes to loving others, that should compel us to do so all the more.

-3. We Are to Love Others As Ourselves
+3. We Are to Love Others As We Love Ourselves

 As stated by Jesus in Matthew when we looked at the two greatest commandments (and reiterated by James, and Paul in his letter to the Galatians), we are to love others as ourselves.